hornpondbrook/image.intensity.service/README.md

 # Image Intensity Service

-A RESTful API service built with Python Flask that calculates the average intensity of PNG images.
+A RESTful API service and web interface built with Python and Flask that calculates the average intensity of PNG images.

 ## Overview

+This service provides two ways to calculate image intensity:
+1. A **web interface** to upload an image and see the result.
-This service provides a simple HTTP API that accepts PNG image uploads and returns the calculated average intensity value.
+2. A **RESTful API** that accepts PNG image uploads and returns the calculated average intensity value.

 The intensity is computed by converting the image to grayscale and calculating the mean pixel value (range: 0-255).

+## Web Interface

+The service includes a simple web page that allows users to upload a PNG image directly from their browser.

+- **URL**: `/`
+- **Functionality**:
+    - Choose a PNG file from your local machine.
+    - Upload the file to the server.
+    - View the calculated average intensity and other image metadata.

 ## Architecture & Design

 ### Core Components

 1.  **Flask Web Application** (`app.py`)
+    - Serves the web interface (`index.html`).
-   - RESTful API endpoints
+    - Provides RESTful API endpoints.
-   - Image processing and validation
+    - Handles image processing and validation.
-   - Error handling and responses
+    - Manages error handling and responses.

 2.  **Docker Container** (`Dockerfile`)
-   - Containerized deployment
+    - Containerized deployment for both the web UI and API.
-   - Production-ready configuration
+    - Production-ready configuration.
-   - Optimized image size
+    - Optimized image size.

 ### API Design

 #### Endpoints

+- `GET /` - Serves the web interface.
-- `POST /intensity` - Calculate image intensity
+- `POST /intensity` - Calculates image intensity via API.

-#### Request Format
+#### Request Format (`/intensity`)
 ```
 POST /intensity
 Content-Type: multipart/form-data
 Body: image file (PNG format)
 ```

-#### Response Format
+#### Response Format (`/intensity`)
 ```json
 {
   "average_intensity": 127.5,